 An easy recipe for the Best Chocolate Chip Cookies made from scratch.
-The homemade cookie dough batter yields soft and chewy cookies loaded with chocolate chip morsels.
+The homemade cookie dough batter yields soft, chewy cookies with chocolate chip morsels.

 This recipe will result in the perfect batch of cookies every time!

-There is nothing better than whipping up a batch of cookies like these classic Chocolate Chip Cookies.
+Nothing is better than whipping up a batch of cookies like these classic Chocolate Chip Cookies.
 Our chewy coconut oatmeal cookies and the soft peanut butter chocolate chip cookies are just as tasty.
 Be sure also to check out our alfajores cookie recipe for a unique and delicious cookie recipe.

 HOMEMADE CHOCOLATE CHIP COOKIES-

 Chocolate chip cookies are such a classic cookie loved by kids and adults.
-With this easy recipe, you can get the perfect batch of homemade chocolate chip cookies!
-The cookie dough is just perfect and gives you soft, chewy, and gooey cookies bursting with chocolate chips.
+This easy recipe gives you the perfect batch of homemade chocolate chip cookies!
+The cookie dough is perfect and gives you soft, chewy, gooey cookies bursting with chocolate chips.

 WHAT YOU NEED-

-This recipe calls for basic ingredients you most likely already have in your pantry.
-It is very important to have the proper measurements to get the perfect batch of cookies.
+This recipe calls for essential ingredients you most likely already have in your pantry.
+It is essential to have the proper measurements to get the perfect batch of cookies.
 You’ll need:

-- BUTTER– You want to make sure your butter is room temperature unsalted butter.
-If the butter isn’t softened you will have a hard time creaming the butter.
+- BUTTER– You want to ensure your butter is at room temperature unsalted.
+If the butter isn’t softened, you will have a hard time creaming the butter.

 - SALT– Salt is what balances out all the sweetness!